jpcposts/jpcposts.github.io/_posts/2023/2023-09-29-proxmox_free_vs_paid.md

 ![Proxmox: Free vs. Paid Versions - Which One is Right for You?](/assets/img/posts/2023/proxmox_free_vs_paid/proxmox_free_vs_paid1.jpg)

 Proxmox Virtual Environment (Proxmox VE) is a powerful open-source server virtualization platform that offers a range of features for building and managing virtualized environments.
 However, Proxmox offers both a free community edition and several paid subscription options.
-In this guide, we'll explore the key differences between the free and paid versions of Proxmox to help you decide which one best suits your needs.
+In this guide, we'll explore the key differences between the free and paid versions of Proxmox to help you decide which one best suits your needs!

 ## Proxmox VE: Free Community Edition